Histoplasma capsulatum (Histoplasmosis)

 Liposomal preparation, 3 mg/kg/d for two to three months, followed by itraconazole for another year is recommended.
 The role of surgery to replace the involved valve is controversy all.
 While recommended in one report (54), the more recent review questions the need for valve replacement in all cases (7).
 Chronic maintenance therapy may be appropriate in those who relapse.

-Both voriconazole (67) and posaconazole (13) show activity in vitro, and posaconazole was more effective thanitraconazole in vivo in a murine model of histoplasmosis (13, 104).
+Both voriconazole (67) and posaconazole (13) show activity in vitro, and posaconazole was more effective than itraconazole in vivo in a murine model of histoplasmosis (13, 104).
 Except for single case reports and small retrospective case series (86, 28) neither has been studied in man, however.
 Two presumed voriconazole treatment failure have been reported in which Histoplasma antigenuria failed to clear prompting substitution with itraconazole, with subsequent reduction in antigenuria (5, 27).
+While posaconazole is more active than voriconazole in histoplasmosis, therapeutic concentrations have been difficult to achieve using the suspension formulation.
+Intravenous and tablet formulations of posaconazole have overcome this limitation (29, 35).
 Nikkomycin Z is also active against some strains of H. capsulatum (34) but is not available for use in patients with histoplasmosis, while the echinocandins are not effective and not recommended for treatment (60).

 The effect of treatment on Histoplasma antigen levels has been investigated more fully.
-Treatment causesreduction in antigen levels in the urine and blood (134), and relapse has been associated with rising levels (129).
-Antigen concentration declines first in the blood, followed by the urine (Hage ATS abstract, submitted for publication).
-Antigen levels should eventually become undetectable with successful antifungal therapy In some cases, treatment has been stopped before antigenemia and/or antigenuria became undetectable, but became undetectable during subsequent follow-up.
-This suggests that antigen may be released from non-viable organisms persisting in the tissues.
+Treatment causes reduction in antigen levels in the urine and blood (134), occurring first in serum (22), and relapse has been associated with rising levels (40, 129).
+Antigen concentration declines first in the blood, followed by the urine (22).
+In some cases, treatment has been stopped before antigenemia and/or antigenuria became undetectable, but became undetectable during subsequent follow-up.
+This suggests that antigen may be released from non-viable organisms persisting in the tissues or that host immunity improved sufficiently to eradicate remaining viable organisms.
 Treatment should be continued until antigenemia has resolved in antigenuria has declined to less than 2ng/mL (26).

 Guidelines have been provided for duration of therapy in the preceding section and in other reviews (135).
 Unfortunately, clinical studies defining the optimal duration of therapy have not been conducted.
 Good clinical judgment must be used in recognition of these limitations.
 In patients with acute pulmonary histoplasmosis requiring therapy, treatment should be continued until the clinical findings have resolved, and the radiogram has shown resolution of the infiltrates.
-However, mediastinal adenopathy may persist, as may evidence of prominent interstitial markings; and these are not reasons to prolong therapy.
+However, mediastinal adenopathy and prominent interstitial markings may persist and are not reasons to prolong therapy.
 With progressive, or cavitary pulmonary infection, treatment should be continued until the chest radiogram is stable and consistent with residual scarring rather than active inflammation.
 Most of these patients have underlying chronic obstructive lung disease, the clinical manifestations of which will persist after the infection has resolved.
-Treatment for disseminated infection should not be stopped until the clinical findings have resolved, the minimal duration of therapy has been reached, and antigen has disappeared from the blood and urine.
-If antigen concentrations persist at greater than 2 ng/mLthe blood or urine, consideration should be given to the use of chronic maintenance therapy, and patients should be followed closely for relapse or increase in antigen concentration (26, 56).
+Treatment for disseminated infection should not be stopped until the clinical findings have resolved, the minimal duration of therapy has been reached, and antigen in the blood and urine decline to 2 ng/ml or below.
+If antigen concentrations persist at greater than 2 ng/mL, consideration should be given to continuing therapy until they decline to less than 2 ng/mL, and patients should be followed closely for relapse or increase in antigen concentration (26, 56).

 A vaccine against histoplasmosis may be needed is some circumstances (20), and is under investigation (21).
-First a more complete understanding of the epitopes that are involved in the development of protective immunity to H. capsulatum is needed.
-Then we must determine who should be vaccinated: the entire population, just those living in an endemic area, only those at increased risk for exposure because of occupation or avocation, or those with diseases that predispose to complications of histoplasmosis.
+An attenuated Blastomyces yeast vaccine, containing a mutation in the WI 1, gene induced immunity against blastomycosis, histoplasmosis and coccidioidomycosis, in mice(56).
+Immunity required Th 17 lymphocyte(57), and was maintained by CD8 memory T lymphocytes, in the absence of CD4 lymphocytes(42).
+Translation into clinical medicine will require a more complete understanding of the epitopes in protection and an understanding of who should be vaccinated: the entire population, just those living in an endemic area, only those at increased risk for exposure because of occupation or avocation, or those with diseases that predispose to complications of histoplasmosis.

-Another concern is the risk for reactivation of histoplasmosis in persons with evidence of prior infection who are to undergo immunosuppression (46).
+Another concern is the risk for reactivation of histoplasmosis in persons with evidence of prior infection that undergo immunosuppression (46).
 Situations raising this concern include persons with a history of prior histoplasmosis, those with calcifications on chest radiograph, or persons with positive serologic tests done as part of pre-immunosuppression screening.
-Our experience suggests that relapse is rare in such cases (115), and that prophylaxis or avoidance of immunosuppression (or transplantation) is unnecessary.
+Relapse is rare in such cases (115), and that prophylaxis or avoidance of immunosuppression (or transplantation) is unnecessary.
 However, if the clinical finding suggested that the episode of histoplasmosis was relatively recent (last 2 years) consideration should be given to prophylaxis with itraconazole.

 Sites known or suspected to harbor H. capsulatum, particularly if cases have been diagnosed following exposure to those sites, should be posted as posing a danger of histoplasmosis.
 Such sites should be reported to public health authorities or the National Institute for Occupational Safety and Health (65), so that decontamination or quarantine procedures can be considered.